gaphor/gaphas/docs/tools.rst

 decision on what should happen is done in the tool, the aspect which is then used to work on the item ensures a certain behaviour is performed.

-The diagram above shows the relation between tools and their aspects.
-Note that tools that delegate their behaviour to aspects have more than one aspects.
-The reason is that there are different concerns involved in defining what the tools should do.
-Typically ``ItemTool`` will be selecting the actual item and takes care of moving it around as well. ``HandleTool`` does similar things for handles.

 .. [#] as opposed to versions < 0.5, where tools could be shared among multiple views.
 .. [#] not the AOP term.
 The term aspect is coming from a paper by Dirk Riehe: The Tools and Materials metaphore https://wiki.c2.com/?ToolsAndMaterialsMetaphor..>.